NishaBajiya/AnitCapt/README.md

 embedding model, copy/symlink it into both `finetuned_hyenadna/` folders.

 `MAX_LENGTH` in `utils/hyenadna_features.py` is set to **128**, matching
-the fine-tuning pipeline this was verified against -- change it there if yours differs.
+the fine-tuning pipeline, this was verified against -- change it there if yours differs.

 ## Minimum Usage